MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-error-handling.md

 ## Error handling methods in AL

-The following error handling methods are available in AL.
+The following lists some of the error handling methods that are available in AL, but this is not an exhaustive list.
+Many data types offer error handling for specific areas such as operations on FieldRef and Records.

+> [!TIP]
+> If you already know the name of a data type, use the **Filter by title** field in the upper left corner, above the table of contents to find the topic faster.

 For the [Dialog Data Type](methods-auto/dialog/dialog-data-type.md):